nirmal03/RoboSoccer/README.md

 if ball in captured range
     if goal in vision
-        rotate till goal in center of vision move towards goal till in captured range else
+        rotate left or right as per position till goal in center of vision
+        move towards goal till in captured range else
         rotate till goal in vision

 ```

+Currently using continuous movement approach with real time processing of the video input.
+(Images to be updated)

 ### step 4: Transfer of Data between Bot and Central Compute unit